 It's time to shift decision-making power toward those who are closest to the community’s needs.

-Families in the Kansas City area need more housing options—especially ones they can afford.
-Local builders are ready but red tape and costly policies are holding them back.
+Kansas City families need more housing options—especially ones they can afford.
+Local builders are ready, but red tape and outdated policies are holding them back.